cbourke/ComputerScienceII/assignments/1261-Spring2026/assignment03.md

     -   For licenses, the begin date and end date is provided in the same `YYYY-MM-DD` format

+## Output

+Examples of what this should look like have been provided in our `data_example` directory.
+You don't need to match the formatting exactly, but you should output *at least* as much information as our example does.
+When you output your report, it should output to the *standard output*.
+However, you are required include a copy in a file named `output.txt` in the `data` directory.

 ### Example

 An example follows; note that it will not necessarily be in any particular order.